1085 Winnipeg Avenue

 Finances

-Harvest Manitoba is a Major 100 charity, one of Canada’s largest charities in terms of donations.
-In F2022, it received $7.0m in cash donations and special events revenue (down 41% from F2021), as well as $32.8m in donated food and goods revenue (up 8% from F2021).
-Administrative costs are 2% of revenues (less investment income), and fundraising costs are 10% of cash donations and special events revenue.
-This results in total overhead spending of 12%, compared to 6% in F2021.
-For every dollar donated to the charity, 88 cents go to the cause.
+Administrative costs are 1% of revenues (less investment income), and fundraising costs are 9% of cash donations and special events revenue.
+This results in total overhead spending of 10%.
+For every dollar donated to the charity, 90 cents are available for programs.
 This is within Ci’s reasonable range for overhead spending.

-Harvest Manitoba has $8.4m in reserve funds (cash and investments), up 305% from F2020.
-Excluding the cost of donated food, the charity’s reserves can cover 173% or almost one year and nine months of annual program costs.
+Harvest Manitoba has $10.4m in reserve funds (cash and investments).
+Reserve funds increased 23% from F2022.
+Excluding the cost of donated food, the charity’s reserves can cover 185% or one year and ten months of annual program costs.

 Charity Intelligence has sent this update to Harvest Manitoba for review.
 Changes and edits may be forthcoming.